 The climate needs your vote!
-Not just in presidential elections, but in small elections too.
-By signing this pledge to vote, created by the Environmental Voter Project, you voice your commitment to be a consistent voter, and you’ll get reminders before every election!
+Not just in presidential elections, but in local, state, and mid-term elections too.
+Take action by signing this pledge to vote, created by the Environmental Voter Project.
+By doing so, you voice your commitment to being a consistent climate voter, and you’ll receive reminders to vote before every single election!

 Why is this pledge important? (from the Environmental Voter Project)